Adding your Contacts

 ON THE CONSENT DIALOG BOX

-If the Consent Dialog is not confirmed, you will not be able to upload subscribers to the platform, since it is an essential part of the Terms of Service.
+If the Consent Dialog is not confirmed, you will not be able to upload contacts to the platform, since it is an essential part of the Terms of Service.

 Upload CSV file